pauvaUSC/PAV-hematopoiesis-repo/README.md

 # PAV Hematopoiesis Repository

 ## Overview
-This repository contains a comprehensive project for modeling, analyzing, and visualizing hematopoiesis data.
-It includes scripts for running simulations, performing sensitivity analysis, and generating visualizations, all structured for easy use and exploration.
+Understanding hematopoietic stem cell (HSC) maintenance and differentiation is challenging due to the complexity of the process and difficulties in observing cellular interactions.
+This repository provides a quantitative solution: a stochastic dynamical model for LT-HSCs and ST-HSCs.
+The model accounts for cellular stochasticity, predicts homeostasis, and allows for the simulation of different biological conditions.

 ![PAV Hematopoiesis Repository](images/model.png)